 Analogy Accuracy: Metrics and Interpretation

 The standard metric for analogy evaluation is accuracy: the percentage of analogies where the top-ranked word (after excluding query words) matches the expected answer.
+This is a simple and intuitive metric that captures how often the model gets the analogy exactly right:

 where: